firefly-cpp/awesome-arm-in-smart-agriculture/README.md

-# A collection of literature on the use of computational intelligence methods in sports
+# A collection of literature on the use of association rule mining methods in smart farming

 ## Review papers